Yash-codeAndDev/Java/FileHandeling/readme.md

 * If Parent class implements serializable and even though child class does not implements serializable we can serialize child class object i.e Serializable nature is inherited form parent to child class.
 >[!Note]
 > If parent is Serializable then every child class object is also serializable
+> Even if parent class does not implements serializable we can serialize child class object if child class implements serializable

 ```java
     class A implements Serializable